alexiusacademia/psms-docs/docs/input/README.md

 Responsible for handling incoming and outgoing total financial funds, budget, and budget source to allocate in the project.

-#### Financial Encoder

-Responsible for handling/inputting financial related information and adding record(s).

-#### Engineering Personnel

-Responsible for deploying and managing manpower personnel to be or assigned to the project(s).

 #### Viewer

 Able to browse around projects, contracts and view related details to it.